 Please note that the information and views set out in this article are those of the authors (interviewees) and do not necessarily reflect the official opinion of the organizations they work for.

-Enjoyed this summary of expert views on why inadequate success metrics and definitions constitute a key sustainability challenge for tourism businesses and destinations?
+Enjoyed this snapshot of expert views on why inadequate success metrics and definitions constitute a key sustainability challenge for tourism businesses and destinations?
 Share and spread the word!